Last updated on November 3, 2020 at 01:56 pm

 Inspect your washing machine water hoses on a regular basis.
-They’re constantly in use and are vulnerable to wear-and-tear damage.
+They’re constantly in use and are vulnerable to damage from wear and tear.
 A burst hose could lead to substantial flooding inside your home.
 Replace your hoses if there’s any sign of wear.
 Keep in mind that rubber hoses may be a bit cheaper, but braided stainless steel hoses are typically more durable.

 Clean Your Ducting

-You may already clean the lint trap before each use (this is important!), but you should also consider vacuuming the lint trap area from time to time to remove excess or stubborn lint buildup.
+In addition to cleaning the lint trap before each use (this is important!), you should also consider vacuuming the lint trap area from time to time to remove excess or stubborn lint buildup.
 You should also clear any lint buildup in the exhaust ducting on the back of the dryer (typically rigid or flexible metal ducting) by simply removing the ducting.
 When you’re finished, make sure the ducting is completely reattached and sealed.

 Keep Your Outside Vent Clear

 Make sure your dryer is properly venting outside.
 The NFPA recommends checking the exhaust pipe vent flap to make sure it’s working freely and not blocked by other objects.